 Eye Irritation From Makeup Use

-Here’s a question we get asked pretty frequently: Can my use of eye makeup or mascara products affect my vision?
+Here’s a question we get asked pretty frequently: Is my eye irritation from makeup use?
 As eye doctors, it’s something important to consider for any of our patients that use eye makeup and mascara products.

 In short, it’s unlikely that you’ll experience vision problems from using eye makeup – but it is possible.
 Let’s outline the basics.

 Since everyone’s eye needs and makeup use routines are different, there’s a lot to be aware of.
 It boils down to: be careful, be clean, and be safe.
 When it comes to your eyes, you only get one pair, so make sure you take care of them if you use eye makeup!